Telefonica seeks EU okay to buy KPN's German unit

-BRUSSELS Nov 4 Telefonica has asked EU antitrust regulators to clear its planned 8.6-billion-euro ($11.6 billion) takeover of KPN's German unit E-Plus, which will reinforce the Spanish telecoms provider against rivals Deutsche Telekom and Vodafone.
+BRUSSELS Telefonica has asked EU antitrust regulators to clear its planned 8.6-billion-euro (7.2 billion pounds) takeover of KPN's German unit E-Plus, which will reinforce the Spanish telecoms provider against rivals Deutsche Telekom and Vodafone.

 The deal will boost Telefonica's share of German mobile service revenues to about 30 percent, behind leaders Deutsche Telekom and Vodafone.